 ITER is expected to start operating later this decade; national demonstration fusion power plant programmes are accelerating around the world, such as STEP in the UK; and private investment in fusion companies is ever-growing with the drive towards the first commercial power plants.
 Fusion energy is entering its industrialisation era, and the associated supply chain must grow to deliver fusion to the market and, in the near term, benefit from the opportunities.

 Lecturers are drawn from fusion experts in the UK and internationally.
 They will introduce you to the breadth of fusion technology and the essentials of the underpinning science, as well as provide you with an understanding of the international fusion energy landscape.
 In addition to the lectures and networking with other delegates and our PhD students, you will have opportunities to question and debate with leading experts in the field during panel discussions.
-As part of the school, we are organising tours to the fusion facilities hosted by UKAEA, such as the Joint European Torus (JET) fusion experiment, the MAST-U tokamak, Materials Research Facility and RACE robotics centre (exact tours currently to be confirmed for 2023).
+As part of the school, we are organising tours to the fusion facilities hosted by UKAEA, which include the Joint European Torus (JET) fusion experiment, the MAST-U tokamak, Materials Research Facility and RACE robotics centre (exact tours currently to be confirmed for 2023).

 The aim of the Fusion Industry School is to introduce you to the breadth of fusion energy.
 Thus, while the lectures will be technical, we will endeavour to ensure they are accessible to delegates from a range of backgrounds.
 Nevertheless, we anticipate that those with a physical sciences or engineering degree, or equivalent experience, will benefit most.
 No specific knowledge of fusion energy will be assumed.